neil-forks/PineSAM-river/docs/install-guide/dev-scripts.md

-#  Install Dev version from scripts
+# Install dev version from scripts

-Use this dev version if there is an issue with the premade binaries or you want to do development.
+Use this development (dev) version if there is an issue with the premade binaries or you want to do PineSAM dev.
+In the end, this version produces the same PineSAM as the premade binaries from the [Easy Install](easy-install.md).

 ## Dependencies

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)